Rzv1337/bzip2-compression/README.md

 # bzip2 Mass Compression

 Hello!
 This script allows you to compress multiple files at once and fast using the bzip2 compression algorithm.
-It supports files with the following extensions: .nav, .bsp, .mp3, .wav, .kv, .txt, .dds, .png, .jpg, .svg, .vtx, .vvd, .phy, .mdl, .vmt, and .vtf.
+It supports any type of file.

 # Installation